alxn0/zet/docs/109/README.md

 ## References

 De Leeuw, J., and I. Stoop.
 1984.
 Upper bounds for Kruskal’s stress.
 Psychometrika 49: 391–402. doi:10.1007/ BF02306028

+Dexter, E., Rollwagen‐Bollens, G., & Bollens, S. M. (2018).
+The trouble with stress: A flexible method for the evaluation of nonmetric multidimensional scaling.
+Limnology and Oceanography: Methods, 16(7), 434–443. https://doi.org/10.1002/lom3.10257

 Kruskal, J. B. 1964a.
 Multidimensional scaling by optimizing goodness of fit to a nonmetric hypothesis.
 Psychometrika 29: 1–27. doi:10.1007/BF02289565